iSYS-Software/SelenideReporter/README.md

 Additionally, if you want to run your tests via Chrome, you need to install chromedriver locally at `/usr/bin/chromedriver` (or configure another location, see below under Configuration).
-If you want to use other browsers, you may need to install their corresponding webdriver or the browser (preferably in a headless version).
+If you want to use other browsers, you may need to install their corresponding webdriver or the browser (possibly in a headless version).

 ## Hello World Test
 ```